 After all, you lost?
 But in a game with a lot of randomness, it is always a possibility.
 Poker players call it being result oriented.
 A strategy should be judged ignoring the end result.
 Our actions have to be scored within the context at the moment of decisions.

 The fact that the roulette triggered or not a bullet should not by itself alter our judgment.
-We should rather think on whether we estimated properly the amount of bullet in the gun and was the potential reward worth the risk.
+We should rather think on whether or not we estimated properly the amount of bullet in the gun and was the potential reward worth the risk.

 Further readings around the topic of uncertainty could be: